 How should Christians respond to all that’s happening in our country today?
-Does the Bible have anything to say about race, social justice, theft, destruction of property, being unequally yoked with unbelievers, and endorsing things that contradict Scripture?
+Does the Bible have anything to say about race, redemption, social justice, theft, destruction of property, being unequally yoked with unbelievers, and endorsing things that contradict Scripture?

 What about the lawlessness and rioting?
 [See Romans 1:32] How can Bible-believing Christians approve of these things?
 This is part of the depraved mind described in chapter 1 of Romans.

 Obedience to God’s Law matters.
 Everything we do and say must spring from the foundation of loving Jesus first and loving our neighbors.
 We must stay grounded on the Rock of Christ and His truth: